Vena Blog

 Case Study: Excision BioTherapeutics

-Excision BioTherapeutics, a 30-person biotech startup, grappled with data integrity issues within their financial reporting, making it hard to get a handle on their budget.
+Challenge: Excision BioTherapeutics, a 30-person biotech startup, grappled with data integrity issues in its financial reporting, making it hard to manage its budget.
 Manual data gathering took weeks, leading to outdated reports and hindering cost control.

 Sal Amato, Director of FP&A at Excision BioTherapeutics, states: